bulentozel/omterms/README.rst

 interval.

 -  **Level of subjectivity**.
-This is variability in terms of relevant importance attributed to each issue given a set of issues.
-For instance, according to a study (Schwartz 2012), it is seen that almost all cultures around the world attach a higher importance to ‘universalism’ human value than the ’power’ basic human value.
-So when the objective of the scoring is not simply to rank of importance attached to each of them, then a comparative importance with respect to overall observations needs to be tackled.
+This is variability in terms of relevant importance attributed to each issue out of a given set of issues.
+For instance, it is possible that a great many individuals or political leaders would attach a higher importance to individual liberties than secuirty or otherway around.
+But the question might be rather to understand to what extend one attaches more importance to an issue more than the others.
+So when the objective of the scoring is not simply to make an order of importance, then a comparative importance with respect to overall observations needs to be tackled.

    *Observed variances in each query texts can be considered.
 That is, a simple statistical methods can be used for instance to be able to